Muslim invasions of Assam

-Muslim Invasions of Assam were military invasions conducted by Turko-Afghans, Bengal Sultanate, and Mughal Empire to assert political control over Assam that began in 1206, when the Ghurid Muhammad Bakhtiyar Khalji invaded a fringe of Kamarupa with the last in 1671 when the Mughal commander Ram Singh I tried unsuccessfully to take Assam at the Battle of Saraighat.
+Muslim Invasions of Assam were military invasions conducted by Turko-Afghans, Bengal Sultanate, and Mughal Empire to assert political control over Assam that began in 1206, when the Ghurid Muhammad Bakhtiyar Khalji invaded a fringe of Kamarupa with the last in 1671 when the Mughal commander Mirza Raja Ram Singh I tried unsuccessfully to take Assam at the Battle of Saraighat.
 The Ahom kingdom removed the vestigial Muslim power from Western Assam up to the Manas river in 1682 after the Battle of Itakhuli.

 Pre-Mughal invasions

 Early invasions (c.
 1206-1228)

 Historians consider Muhammad Bakhtiyar Khalji's invasion of Tibet (1205–1206) that touched Kamarupa as the first invasion of Assam by a Muslim commander.
-His retreating army was annihilated by Raja Prithu in Kamarupa;
+His retreating army was annihilated by a king in Kamarupa;

-Ghiyasuddin Iwaj Shah made an abortive attempt in 1226 to occupy Assam—he seem to have reached the Nagoan region where the Gachtal inscription mentions that he was defeated.
-He seem to have hastened back to Lakhnauti, his capital, but he was captured and killed by Nasiruddin Mahmud.

-In 1228 AD, Nasiruddin crossing through Jalpaiguri advanced Kamrup.
-Raja Prithu erected fortifications for defence but faced a conspiracy of an assassination against him, and was killed by the son of Iltutmish, Nasiruddin Mahmud.
+In 1228 AD, Nasiruddin crossing through Jalpaiguri advanced into Kamrup.
+The king of Kamarupa erected fortifications for defence but faced a conspiracy of an assassination against him, and was killed by the son of Iltutmish, Nasiruddin Mahmud.
 Nasiruddin appointed a tributary king to the Kamarupa throne, but he died in 1229 and Bengal was plunged into political chaos till around 1251, Assam remained an unknown region to the Muslim rulers.

 Yuzbak's invasion (1257)

-Malik Ikhtiyaruddin Yuzbak, previously a governor of Lakhnauti (in present-day West Bengal) under the Delhi Sultanate and newly independent since 1255, invaded Kamarupa in the beginning of spring 1257 during a period of internal strife and power struggle in the Delhi Sultanate.
-Kamarupa then was ruled by Sandhya (c.1250-70) whose domain was between Karatoya in the west to Barnadi in the east, with the capital at Kamarupanagara in present-day North Guwahati.
-Sandhya beat a strategic retreat to the hills, dammed the hill stream, and allowed his subjects to submit to the invader.
-When the spring rains started, he removed the dams flooding the plains and then sallied out and cut off logistic lines to the capital using guerrilla tactics.
-Yuzbak tried to retreat but he was soon surrounded by Kamarupi troops, caught, and executed; though others have reported that Yuzbak died of his wounds.
+Malik Ikhtiyaruddin Yuzbak, previously a governor of Lakhnauti (in present-day West Bengal) under the Delhi Sultanate and newly independent since 1255, invaded Kamarupa at the beginning of spring 1257 during a period of internal strife and power struggle in the Delhi Sultanate.
+The Kamarupa king's domain was between Karatoya in the west and Barnadi in the east, with the capital at Kamarupanagara in present-day North Guwahati.
+The Kamarupa king beat a strategic retreat to the hills, dammed the hill stream, and allowed his subjects to submit to the invader.
+When the spring rains started, he removed the dams, flooding the plains and then sallied out and cut off logistic lines to the capital using guerrilla tactics.
+Yuzbak tried to retreat, but he was soon surrounded by Kamarupi troops, caught, and executed; though others have reported that Yuzbak died of his wounds.